philipturner/metal-benchmarks/README.md

 ## Operations per Second

 The A14 and M1 come from the Apple 7 GPU family.
 However, the A14 core has half the FP32 processing power.
-The M2 Pro and later statistics come from recent leaks from Apple's supply chain.
-They will be updated whenever new information comes out.
+Future chips will likely retain the same ratio of F32:F16:I32 compute power.
+The Apple GPU architecture may become "frozen" as Moore's Law grinds to a halt; all major vendors have converged on 256 FP32 Ops/clock.
+Future improvements will include hardware-accelerated ray tracing, but not tensor cores.

 | Per Core | A14 | M1, Apple 8 | GCN 5 | RDNA 1, 2 | RDNA 3 | Pascal | Turing | Ampere, Ada |
 | -------- | ------- | ------- | ----- | --------- | ------ | ------ | ------ | ----------- |